 Home care to prevent gum infections

 To maintain your oral health, it is recommended to:

 - Brush your teeth at least twice a day

 - Use dental floss at least once a day

 - Rinse the mouth regularly with an antiseptic mouthwash

 Your dentist can recommend an appropriate toothbrush and mouthwash.

-Remember: you have to beware of losing your teeth due to gum disease, brush your teeth twice a day, clean between your teeth daily, follow a balanced diet, and schedule regular visits to the dentist to get a healthy smile for a long time.
+Remember: you have to take care not to lose your teeth due to gum disease, brush your teeth twice a day, clean between your teeth daily, eat a balanced diet and schedule regular visits to the dentist to get a healthy smile for a long time.